 -

-The funds will be disbursed to you or directly to the seller if it’s part of a financing for a business purchase deal.
+Once everything is finalized, the funds will usually be released either to your account or directly to the seller if the financing is part of a business acquisition.

 Interest Rate for a Business Loan in Dubai